Mikihail/Python-Mean-Shift-Segmentation/README.md

 ## Python-Mean-Shift-Segmentation
-Mean shift segmentation is an iterative process t
+Mean shift segmentation is an iterative process to partitio